BergQuester/v8tr.github.io/_posts/2018-09-20-uitableviewcell-animations.md

 {% endhighlight %}

-Put the new animation code in table view controller like we did before and run the app.
-Here is how the animation is supposed to look:
+Put the new animation code in table view controller like we did before.

+{% highlight swift linenos %}

+let animation = AnimationFactory.makeMoveUpWithFade(rowHeight: cell.frame.height, duration: 0.5, delayFactor: 0.05)
+let animator = Animator(animation: animation)
+animator.animate(cell: cell, at: indexPath, in: tableView)

+{% endhighlight %}

+When you run the app, the animation must look like this:

 <p align="center">
     <a href="{{ "/img/tableviewcell-display-animation/move-and-fade-animation.gif" | absolute_url }}">